malaviya-parth/TOC/03_Turing Machine/07_ProbsRedsRice/03_UndecidableProbs.md

 - So, it will resemble to Halting Problem.
 - Hence, it is Undecidable.

-## How to proove given problem P is Undecidable?
+## How to prove given problem P is Undecidable?
 - Reduce a known Undecidable Problem to P.

-## How to proove P is Decidable?
+## How to prove P is Decidable?
 - Reduce P to a known Decidable problem.

 # State Entry Problem